KelvinPompey-40718390/sem-project-group6/use-cases/use-case-11.md

 ## MAIN SUCCESS SCENARIO

-1. Employee inputs country
-2. Employee inputs N
-3. Employee requests top N populated cities in country.
+1. Employee requests report of all the cities in a district organised by largest to smallest population.
-4. Employee extracts the result.
+2. Employee extracts the result.
-5. Employee provides the data to the organization.
+3. Employee provides the data to the organization.

 ## EXTENSIONS

-**Data is not available**:
+3. **Data is not available**:
     1. Employee informs organization that no data available.

 ## SUB-VARIATIONS